HackedK/IntroBot/README.md

 node-opus" v0.3.2

 # Commands
-!join - Brings Introbot to the voice channel where the caller is located.
+!join - Brings Introbot to the voice channel where the caller is located.<br/>
 !leave - remove Introbot from the voice channel.